pidanou/c1oud/README.md

 ## Features

-- **Extensible**: Easily add support for new storage services with plugins.
+- **Extensible**: Easily add support for new storage services with connectors.
 - **Open-Source**: Community-driven development and transparency.
 - **Cross-Platform**: Runs on multiple operating systems.
 - **User-Friendly**: Simple interface for managing files across different storage services.

 ## How to use

-- Install plugins
+- Install connectors
 - Create accounts and configure them
 - Sync your account
 - Done